-i) Requirements for indirect yield measurements:

-(e.g., radiometric results are corrected for chemical yield using 'indirect' yield measurement techniques such as a second radiometric measurement of added tracer.)
+Requirements for indirect yield measurements: (e.g., radiometric results are corrected for chemical yield using 'indirect' yield measurement techniques such as gravimetric measurement of added carriers or a second radiometric measurement of added tracer.)

 The chemical yield for each sample determined using an indirect yield measurement method shall fall within the range 30% - 110% or as specified by the client.
 The technique used for the indirect yield measurement should be sufficient to maintain relative uncertainties associated with the yield correction below 10% at the 2-sigma level.